iamc/live-coding-workshop-Leeds-2023-09-29/syllabus.md

 The primary aim of this workshop is to provide educators with valuable insights into best practices, particularly in live coding, as well as more general aspects of research-based teaching practices.
 In the true spirit of The Carpentries, this workshop will not make you an expert in teaching pedagogy and methods.
 Instead, it will establish a foundation upon which you can further develop your skills if you are interested.

-While some of the topics covered are specific to Carpentry Workshops, we believe they can be beneficial in your own teaching environments.
+While some of the topics covered are specific to Carpentries Workshops, we believe they can be beneficial in your own teaching environments.

 # Expertise & Memory and Cognitive Load